 Bernard and Fern Badzin Graduate Fellowship in Holocaust and Genocide Studies

 The University of Minnesota Center for Holocaust and Genocide Studies and the Department of History invite applications from current doctoral students in the University of Minnesota's College of Liberal Arts for the Bernard and Fern Badzin Graduate Fellowship in Holocaust and Genocide Studies.
-The Badzin Fellowship is awarded every two years, and pays a stipend of $22,500, and $1,000 toward the mandatory graduate student fees.
-Call for applications are usually posted the beginning of spring semester.
+The Badzin Fellowship is awarded every two years and pays a stipend of $22,500 and $1,000 toward the mandatory graduate student fees.
+Call for applications are usually posted at the beginning of spring semester.